nmacedo/MSV/Systems/Company_minimal/README.md

 # Company human resources synchronization (minimal)

-### WorldToCompany

 A very minimal example for company human resources synchronization.

+### Description

 The [WorldToCompany.atl](Resources/WorldToCompany.atl) transformation is a (very) simplified transformation between person and employees registers.

+Meta-models and models are specified in the Eclipse Modelling Framework (EMF).

-Every person is mapped to a emplyee with the same name, which additionally have salaries.
+Every person is mapped to a employee with the same name, which additionally have salaries.

 #### Meta-models
 | [World.ecore](Resources/World.ecore) for world models | [Company.ecore](Resources/Company.ecore) for company models |